mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 First, I adjusted our process for escalation.
 Most escalation took the form of, "Michael, here's a problem we've never seen before.
 How do you want us to handle it?"
 I encouraged the team to tweak their approach by proposing a solution as part of escalating to me.
 If I wasn't available, and they were the last line of support, what would they tell the customer?

 80% of the time, the team came up with the same solution that I would have recommended.
-And the more they did this, the better they got at tackling hard cases.
+The more the support team did this, the better they became at tackling hard cases.

 Once I saw how close the team's answers were to my own, I realized there was no need to block a support ticket on an answer from me.
 If my only contribution to 80% of cases is, "Yes, do that," why not just do their plan immediately and check with me in parallel about alternatives?